+text.

 Have you used correct Standard English?
 E.g. We did that (not: we done that).
-You could have checked (not: you could of checked)

-Have you used a/ an correctly?
-(A before consonants e.g. a bike.
-An before vowels (a, e, l, o, u) e.g. an ice cream)

-Check to make sure you have used the same person (either first, second or third) E.g. The girls walked to the park and went on the swings.
+You could have checked (not: you could of checked) Have you used the subjunctive form? (formal writing) E.g. If I were rich (rather than if I was rich) or using the infinitive form of verb e.g. I insist that Sam report to my office immediately.
+Have you used a/ an correctly? (\underline{A} before consonants e.g. a bike. \underline{An} before vowels (a, e, I, o, u) e.g. an ice cream) Check to make sure you have used the same person (either first, second or third) E.g. The girls walked to the park and went on the swings.
 Then we played on the slide. (changes between third and first - using pronoun: we) The girls walked to the park and went on the swings.
-Then they played on the slide. (stays in third using pronoun: they)

-Is it interesting for the reader?
+Then they played on the slide. (stays in third using pronoun: they) Is it interesting for the reader?
 If there is any irrelevant info that isn't needed and has no impact - get rid of it!
 E.g. If you are persuading someone to come to a theme park, would it interest them to know about how many times you have been there before and who with?!
 Is it succinct?
 (Being more concise) Fewer words for same effect!
 No waffle!

-E.g. He opened the window to let some fresh air in into the car - He opened the window to ventilate the car.

-Have you been cohesive?
-Used pronouns rather than repeated nouns (he, she, we, they, us, it, theirs, his etc); checked to see that you haven't repeated any information throughout the text.

-Are your paragraphs organised appropriately around a theme with clear links between or within paragraphs to create flow and cohesion? (adverbials of time: Later that week, place: further along the road, number: First of all, and varied tense choices: Although he had seen her before,)

-VOCABULARY - Red pen

-Do you need to add an adjective before your nouns? (noun phrase) E.g. smooth table, silent room, eerie woods...
+E.g. He opened the window to let some fresh air in into the car - He opened the window to Have you been cohesive?
+Used pronouns rather than repeated nouns (he, she, we, they, us, it, theirs, his etc); checked to see that you haven't repeated any information throughout the Are your paragraphs organised appropriately around a theme with clear links between or within paragraphs to create flow and cohesion? (adverbials of time: Later that week, place: further along the road, number: First of all, and varied tense choices: Although he had seen her before,) Have you used past perfect (I had walked) past perfect progressive (I had been walking) and present perfect progressive (I have been walking) present perfect (I have walked)?
+VOCABULARY - Red pen Do you need to add an adjective before your nouns? (noun phrase) E.g. smooth table, silent room, eerie woods...
 Have you changed your verbs to be more vivid?

-E.g. Walked - could change to: hobbled, paced, stomped, navigated, meandered, rushed, marched, stumbled, glided etc

-Do you need to add an adverb after or before your verbs?
+E.g. Walked - could change to: hobbled, paced, stomped, navigated, meandered, rushed, marched, stumbled, glided etc Do you need to add an adverb after or before your verbs?

 E.g. The boy dived vertically into the pool. (manner)

-E.g. we will leave tonight Tonight, we will leave (time)
+E.g. we will leave tonight

+Tonight, we will leave (time)

 Can you use a phrase e.g. rather than 'barked loudly' could be 'barked in an ear-deafening tone' (manner)

 E.g. He travelled along the road.

-Along the road, he travelled. (place)

-Have you used adverbials (surely, perhaps, never) or modal verbs (should, could, might, must, will) to indicate degrees of possibility?
+Along the road, he travelled. (place) Have you used adverbials (surely, perhaps, never) or modal verbs (should, could, might, must, will) to indicate degrees of possibility?
 Have you used a thesaurus to replace boring words with better ones?

-E.g. Big - colossal, mammoth, great, capacious, extensive, ample, enormous

-Have you checked to see if you have repeated any words?
+E.g. Big - colossal, mammoth, great, capacious, extensive, ample, enormous Have you checked to see if you have repeated any words?
 If so, change them!
 Have you chosen words for a desired effect?